Ever wondered what they mean by ‘Long Term Insurance’ and ‘Short Term Insurance’?

 Let’s look at John’s current car and home insurance policy.

 The items currently insured are a BMW (his vehicle), some couches, a fridge, television sets, crockery and cutlery (household contents).
 Are we agreed on the fact that we’re not talking about someone’s life here?
 This type of cover is going to fall under the short term insurance category.

-  Talking about cars…Has your car ever been stolen and you didn’t have insurance?
-Did you get that sick feeling in your gut?
+Speaking of cars, has your car ever been stolen and you didn’t have insurance?
+Did you get that sick feeling in your stomach?